houzongyue/mcp-101/README.md

 # FastMCP Demo

-A minimal FastMCP local MCP server demo.
+A minimal FastMCP demo with stdio and SSE transports.

 ## Install